aisswaryya/swift-Basics/README.md

 Print the value of value1 to the console.
 If it contains nil use assign defaultValue to it.

-i) Write a simple if-else block to do so. ii) Use the nil coalescing operatior.
+i) Write a simple if-else block to do so. ii) Use the nil coalescing operator.

 4-     If let name = txtname.text {
 If let address = txtaddress.text {